How Has Esports Become A Form Of Competitive Gambling?

 Every person who is even slightly experienced with the betting and gambling side of American football knows the two most significant things, beside the real sport, are fantasy football and betting on the results of the game.
 Now eSports has grown significantly and infiltrated into the video game industry.

 This is why multiple betting sites have allowed viewers to bet on eSports events and tournaments in the same way they would bet on traditional gambling sites.
-In this case, gamblers can place bets through bookies on CS: GO, DOTA 2 and other matches.
+In this case, gamblers can place CSGO bets, DOTA 2 bets and other matches through bookies.